Archivematica Sandbox

 Open the Sandbox

-• If you see a data breach warning, click OK – this is expected.
+demodemo - If you see a data breach or change your password warning from your browser, click OK – this is expected for a publicly-exposed generic username/password.

 Open the Archivematica Documentation